treehopperjen/VibePy/README.md

 - Download python3 which is freely available at https://www.python.org/
 - Clone the VibePy repository
     `git clone https://github.com/treehopperjen/VibePy.git`
-- Install the required python packages listed in requirements.txt `pip3 install -r requirements.txt`
+- Install the required python packages listed in [requirements.txt](https://github.com/treehopperjen/VibePy/blob/96d738a79f68ac0a0e58b7517245666b043cd249/requirements.txt)
+    `pip3 install -r requirements.txt`
 - Run `application.py`

 ### Using VibePy

-VibePy is a command-line interface application that is run from `application.py`.
+VibePy is a command-line interface application that is run from [application.py](https://github.com/treehopperjen/VibePy/blob/96d738a79f68ac0a0e58b7517245666b043cd249/VibePy/application.py).
 After running the application, select which features to use and enter parameters of the experiment (which are described in the article cited above).
 The features can be used individually or together and, when used together, they will execute in the following order:

     1. Measure and compensate for filtering
     2. Calibrate playback amplitude